5 top ESG reporting challenges and how to overcome them carbon accounting

 6. Assess the program

-A shift toward automated tools allows teams to focus more on strategy and less on manual data collection.
+A shift toward automated tools lets teams focus more on strategy and less on manual data collection.
 It's important to understand the data to ensure data quality and apply it effectively.

 ESG data collection best practices

-When setting up an ESG data collection process, experts recommend several best practices to maximize performance and ensure success:
+When setting up an ESG data collection process, experts recommend the following best practices to maximize performance and ensure success:

-"ESG data usually lives across numerous departments, who are used to managing data in various ways, and standardizing the ESG data capture is crucial for having consistent insights," Thomas said.
+"ESG data usually lives across numerous departments, which are used to managing data in various ways, and standardizing the ESG data capture is crucial for having consistent insights," Thomas said.

-Create a single source of truth (SSOT).
+• Create a single source of truth.
 Look for tools to help create an SSOT dashboard.
-A dashboard can provide a comprehensive view of the organization's ESG metrics, which enables stakeholders to access real-time data and track ESG performance against sustainability goals.
+A dashboard can provide a comprehensive view of the organization's ESG metrics, enabling stakeholders to access real-time data and track ESG performance against sustainability goals.
 It can display KPIs, trends and targets in a user-friendly format.

-Include references.
-It is important to ensure auditors or regulators can reverse engineer any emissions reports, Gosselin said.
+• Include references.
+Ensure auditors or regulators can reverse-engineer any emissions reports, Gosselin said.
 Include original references to any calculations based on public data used to extrapolate and estimate effects.

-Work with the audit team.
-Ensure the internal audit aligns with the reliability and accuracy tests of data sets they might not be familiar with, Gosselin said.
+• Work with the audit team.
+The internal audit should align with reliability and accuracy tests of data sets the auditors might not be familiar with, Gosselin said.

 George Lawton is a journalist based in London.
 Over the last 30 years he has written more than 3,000 stories about computers, communications, knowledge management, business, health and other areas that interest him.